 The EDD () is a government agency in California that offers various services to companies, job searchers, and employees.

-The municipal government provides benefit programs such as paid family leave, disability insurance, and unemployment insurance.
+The municipal government provides benefits such as paid family leave, disability insurance, and unemployment insurance.

 Such programs try to give financial security to employees, and those who qualify, get .
 Beneficiaries receive the EDD card from Bank of America.
 As a result, the card helps workers obtain benefits.

-Your funds will be notified through email by the bank.
-But, because the bank handles so many benefits, you might not get a notification regarding your claim right away.
+Your monies will be notified by email from the bank.
+Unfortunately, because the bank processes a large number of benefits, you may not receive notification of your claim right away.

-So, is it possible to deposit money into a bank account using an EDD card?
+So, can you deposit money into a bank account using an EDD card?

 What Is the EDD Unemployment Debit Card?